Further tests for breast cancer

 MRI scans use magnetism to build up a picture of the inside of the breast.
 Doctors may also use MRI scans for women with lobular breast cancer to help them decide if removing only the area of the cancer (breast conserving surgery) is an option.
 MRI scans can show the size of lobular breast cancer tumours more accurately than a mammogram or ultrasound scan.
 Doctors may also use them to scan the opposite breast.

 Ultrasound scans use sound waves to build up a picture of the inside of the body.
 If you have early breast cancer you have an ultrasound scan of the area under your arm (axilla) to see if the lymph nodes there look normal.
-If they look abnormal, your doctor may put a fine needle into the lymph nodes guided by an ultrasound scan.
+If they look abnormal, your doctor will put a fine needle into the lymph nodes guided by an ultrasound scan.
 The doctor then sucks out some fluid and cells into a syringe to check for signs of cancer (fine needle aspiration).
-Or they may take a sample of cells from the node using a needle biopsy.
+Or, under local anaesthetic they may take a sample of cells from the node using a needle biopsy.

 If the lymph nodes contain cancer cells the surgeon will remove more lymph nodes during surgery to remove the breast cancer.